 When we just started our eBay business, Victor and I were working on it on the side.
-We were still studying in University and the idea to sell on eBay was just a way to make enough income to afford our basic needs like paying (cheap) rent and having a beer once in awhile.
+We were still studying in University and the idea to sell on eBay was just a way to make enough income to afford our basic needs like paying (cheap) rent and having a beer once in a while.
 Who thinks about paying for eBay seller tools at this stage, right?!

-Money was very tight so we had to build our eBay business in the lean startup method, simply because we couldn’t afford to do it otherwise.
+Money was very tight so we had to build our eBay business in the “lean startup” method, simply because we couldn’t afford to do it otherwise.

 We didn’t spend a penny that wasn’t 100% necessary:

 - Didn’t pay for any listing management services or eBay seller tools

 - Learned some html and css just to be able to design eBay listings on our own (CrazyLister didn’t exist at the time)

 - Learned way to lower / avoid eBay fees

 Since we never had the lowest prices or cheap shipping services, our net margins were 8% at best after deducting eBay and PayPal fees.

 Back then, we didn’t even take into consideration some of the most basic expenses that influenced our bottom line profit like the cost of returns, VAT and losses due to fraudulent activity, so our real profit was even lower.

 Our total revenues in the first year weren’t high, mostly because we started selling on eBay without any previous experience in online sales nor in running our own business and we were not doing this full time.
 It took a while to learn how the business works and actually make money on eBay.